 On the other hand, if there are objects within the 5 meter distance of the human body, a channel model for scenarios S6 or S7 (at 400 MHz) can account for the impact of these objects; and therefore, such model can be added to CM2 to emulate scenario S3.
-(Remark: the path loss model for S6 (or S7) in this case should not include the on-body TX antenna gain pattern.)
+(Remark: the path loss model for S6 (or S7) in this case should not include the on-body transmitter antenna gain).
+Alternatively, the [21, 22, 23, 24] could be used for further assistance.